Posted in Living this Life

 We can only see the true image of ourselves when we look into our Father’s eye, into the apple of His eye, and see our reflection gazing back at us.

 Which means – we need to draw close.
 Lay aside all the tormenting lies and self doubts.
 Lay down all the aspirations and self-help motivational speeches.
-Tune down what your family and community and successes and failures and echoes in your head say about you.
+Turn down what your family and community and successes and failures and echoes in your head say about you.
 Lay it all down, and gaze into His eyes.
 Let your soul be stripped down of all the ways we guard ourselves, and in this vulnerable space, look deep into His eyes and see yourself for who you truly are.

 I praise you because I am fearfully and wonderfully made;